nightmode/feri/docs/multilingual.md

 Specifying a language is accomplished with a [custom config file](../README.md#custom-config-file).

-For example, if we wanted to work in Swedish we would create a `feri-config.js` file in our project directory with the following in it:
+For example, if we wanted to work in Swedish we would create a `feri-config.js` file in our project directory with the following code in it:

 ```js
 // feri-config.js